bids-standard/bids-specification/src/derivatives/atlas.md

       └─ sub-67_T1w.nii.gz
 ```

-This folder structure can be generally applied when the atlas is derived into several
+This directory structure can be generally applied when the atlas is derived into several
 template spaces, for example:

 ```Text